Partner Visa

 How to apply for a Partner Visa if you’re out of Australia (Offshore)

-In this guide to offshore partner visas, we'll guide you through the steps involved in securing a partner visa subclass 309 (temporary visa) followed by a partner visa subclass 100 (permanent partner visa)
+In this guide to offshore partner visas, we'll guide you through the steps involved in securing a partner visa subclass 309 (short-term visa) followed by a partner visa subclass 100 (permanent partner visa)

 Written by